-Until this point, we have presented and discussed evidence for a relation-or lack thereof-between the mean mesoscopic dipole stiffness κ and the mean primary structural relaxation time τ{α} .
-In order to establish that this observed relation between mesoscopic elasticity and dynamics is causal, in this section, we investigate the correlation between local dipole stiffness fields and local fields of particle mobility.
-We focus on the SS model under variations of the density ρ , as explained above.
-In Sec.
-III B, we pointed out that, at $\rho=0.6$ ("low density"), the mesoelastic model of Eq.
-(3) is not predictive, and hence, we expect there to be weak or no correlation between local dipole stiffness fields and local particle mobility; at sufficiently high densities, we have seen that the dynamics are predicted by the mesoelastic model, and therefore, we expect to find local correlations between the κ -field and particle mobility.
+Until this point, we have presented and discussed evidence for a relation - or lack thereof - between the mean mesoscopic dipole stiffness $\kappa$ and the mean primary structural relaxation time $\tau{\alpha}$ .
+In order to establish that this observed relation between mesoscopic elasticity and dynamics is causal, in this final section we investigate the correlation between local dipole stiffness fields and local fields of particle mobility.
+We focus on the SS model under variations of the density $\rho$ , as explained above.
+In Section IIIB we pointed out that, at $\rho = 0.6$ ('low density'), the mesoelastic model of Eq.
+3 is not predictive, and hence we expect there to be weak or no correlation between local dipole stiffness fields and local particle mobility; at sufficiently high densities, we have seen that the dynamics are predicted by the mesoelastic model, and therefore expect to find local correlations between the $\kappa$ -field and particle mobility.

-To test these expectations, we define the particle mobility, or propensity of motion, as the particle's average displacement in the isoconfigurational ensemble63 after time $\tau{\alpha}/10$.
-For each density, we collected 240 independent inherent structures from which we started 20 independent simulations with velocities drawn from the Maxwell-Boltzmann distribution.
-For each initial configuration, we then determined the most mobile and least mobile particles of the large species86 in each spherical region of radius r{cut}^{BB} (the cutoff radius of the large-large interaction 87) and selected from this subset the five most mobile and five least mobile particles.
+To test these expectations, we define the particle mobility, or propensity of motion, as the particle's average displacement in the isoconfigurational ensemble after a time $\tau{\alpha}/10$ .
+For each density, we collected 240 independent inherent states from which we started 20 independent simulations with velocities drawn from the Maxwell-Boltzmann distribution.
+For each initial configuration, we then determined the most mobile and least mobile particles of the large species\ in each spherical region of radius $r{\rm cut}^{BB}$ (the cutoff radius of the large-large interac $tion^{\dagger}$ ), and selected from this subset the 5 most mobile and 5 least mobile particles.
 With this procedure, we thus obtain a population of $240 \times 5 = 1200$ large particles at the mobile and immobile extremes.
-We define the local κ_i for particle i as the arithmetic mean of κ{ii} [see Eq.
-(A4)] over the set of interacting pairs ij.
-In Figs. 6(b1)-6(b3), we report the distribution of local κ (rescaled by the bulk average) $P(\kappa/\langle\kappa\rangle)$ for the mobile, immobile, and total population.
-As expected, for the highest density [see Fig. 6(b3)], the mobile and immobile
+We define the local $\kappa_i$ for particle i as the arithmetic mean of $\kappa{ii}$ (see Eq.
+A4) over the set of interacting pairs ij.
+In Fig. 6(c1-3), we report the distribution of local $\kappa$ (rescaled by the bulk average) $P(\kappa/\langle\kappa\rangle)$ for the mobile, immobile and total population.
+As expected, for the highest density [see Fig. 6(c3)] the mobile and immobile distributions are well separated, with mobile and immobile particles featuring significantly below- and above-average $\kappa$ , respectively.